 - Set the agenda for administrative committee meetings;

-- Arrange for the facilitation of ll state conventions, state committee and administrative committee meetings;
+- Arrange for the facilitation of all state conventions, state committee and administrative committee meetings;

 - Notify other administrative committee members and directors of meetings;

-- Ensure that other administrative committee members and directors ar performing their duties.
+- Ensure that other administrative committee members and directors are performing their duties.

-- Delegate responsibilities as necessary for punctuality sake.
+- Delegate responsibilities as necessary for the sake of punctuality.

 Amend Article 9.10 by replacing the words, "if two of the three agree" with the words, "if the co-chairs and treasurer agree"